-Men and women have sought aphrodisiacs, agents that arouse or increase sexual response or desire, since the beginning of time.
+Men and women have sought aphrodisiacs, that arouse or increase sexual response or desire.
 Aphrodisiacs may well be the one thing that crosses all barriers.
 We all want to have better sex.

-One category of foods that were thought to be aphrodisiacs are foods that resemble genitalia.
-Eggs and caviar may come to mind, as well as asparagus, celery, and onions.
 Clams and oysters also lay claim to aphrodisiac qualities because of their shape and texture.
-Oysters, in fact, are high in zinc -- a nutrient that was lacking in people's diets at one time; eating them could improve a nutritionally deficient diet, thus improving a person's overall health and increasing their sex drive.
+Oysters, in fact, are high in zinc, eating them could improve a nutritionally deficient diet, thus improving a person's overall health and increasing their sex drive.

 Add it to your coffee, your desserts, even your veggies—cinnamon has long been used to help control blood pressure, improve overall alertness, and get you feeling cozy.
 It's also a good source of manganese, which is thought to help increase male sex drive.